Blackcraig Hill Walk

 |

-side when aproaching the summit.
-The two
+south side when aproaching the summit.
+The

-clockwise, starting from Blackcraig Farm at
+hills clockwise, starting from Blackcraig

-the north side.
+Farm at the north side.
 Large

 Image.